zonaylc/student_mat_EDA/README.md

 # student_mat_EDA
-Assignment from course "Principel of DataScience": Performing the data cleaniing and EDA.
+Assignment from course "Statistical Principel of DataScience": Performing the data cleaniing and EDA.

 ## Tasks
 1. Data Cleaning